 Bremen is a very small town located in the state of Indiana.
 With a population of 4,565 people and three constituent neighborhoods, Bremen is the 132nd largest community in Indiana.

-Bremen is a blue-collar town, with 49.76% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Bremen is generally considered to be a blue-collar town.
+44.08% of the Bremen workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Bremen is a town of transportation and shipping workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Bremen who work in management occupations (10.50%), office and administrative support (7.99%), and healthcare (5.37%).
+There are especially a lot of people living in Bremen who work in management occupations (11.50%), office and administrative support (10.25%), and healthcare (7.51%).

 The people who call Bremen home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Bremen residents report their race to be White, followed by Asian.
-Important ancestries of people in Bremen include Irish, Italian, English, and Scottish.
+The greatest number of Bremen residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Bremen include Irish, Italian, English, and Greek.

 The most common language spoken in Bremen is English.
 Other important languages spoken here include Spanish and African languages.